 This page has information about the Mitigation Division.

-Welcome, From Region VII Mitigation Division Director Michael Scott
+Welcome, From Region VII Mitigation Division Acting Director Teri Mayer

-Operationally, and to best accomplish its mission, the division is comprised of three major components: Risk Analysis, Floodplain Management and Insurance, and Hazard Mitigation which includes the Environmental Planning and Historic Preservation Program.
+Operationally, and to best accomplish its mission, the division is comprised of four major components: Risk Analysis, Floodplain Management and Insurance, Hazard Mitigation Assistance, and the Environmental Planning and Historic Preservation Program.